peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>subtrahend</i>: The value to subtract.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If `HasFlags ` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
-Can be ull, in which case the precision is unlimited and rounding isn't needed. f the precision doesn't indicate a simplified arithmetic, rounding and recision/exponent adjustment is done only once, namely, after multiplying nd subtracting.
+If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and rounding isn't needed.
+If the precision doesn't indicate a simplified arithmetic, rounding and precision/exponent adjustment is done only once, namely, after multiplying and subtracting.

 <b>Return Value:</b>